 The Doctorate in Counselling Psychology is accredited by the Psychological Society of Ireland.
-According to PSI, 'accreditation refers to the process undertaken by PSI to ensure that psychology courses in Ireland are of the highest standards for training and practice in professional psychology.
+According to PSI,

+'accreditation refers to the process undertaken by PSI to ensure that psychology courses in Ireland are of the highest standards for training and practice in professional psychology.
 PSI also aims to ensure that the courses provide suitable preparation for students hoping to enter the field of psychology.
-Accreditation procedures consist of examining documentation associated with the course and an on-site visit to meet with appropriate teaching staff and students' (see https://www.psychologicalsociety.ie/about/Accreditation-2).
-Typically, an accreditation review is conducted on a five year cycle.
-For further information on PSI accreditation criteria please see 'Guidelines for the Assessment of Postgraduate Professional Programmes in Counselling Psychology' (note: these guidelines are currently under review) available at https://www.psychologicalsociety.ie/about/Accreditation-2
+Accreditation procedures consist of examining documentation associated with the course and an on-site visit to meet with appropriate teaching staff and students'

+Typically, an accreditation review is conducted on a five-year cycle.
+For further information on PSI accreditation criteria please see 'Guidelines for the Assessment of Postgraduate Professional Programmes in Counselling Psychology' (note: these guidelines are currently under review) available at PSI Accredited Postgraduate Courses | Article | PSI (psychologicalsociety.ie)

-Course Philosophy
+3.2 Course Philosophy

-The aim of the course is to build upon and develop the psychology graduate's academic competence, professional knowledge and skills.
+The aim of the course is to build upon and develop the psychology graduate's academic competence, professional knowledge, and skills.
 This is achieved by a combination of personal development work, academic and experiential components together with supervised (small group and individual), professional placement experiences in Counselling Psychology.
 An integrative framework is developed over the course of the 3 years.
 All approaches and theories are underpinned by the core values of humanistic psychology.
 In addition to employing mainstream psychotherapeutic approaches, Counselling Psychologists focus on their client's resilience, strengths, coping skills and other personal resources (cf. parallel to the concepts of positive psychology).